syntasso/kratix-docs/docs/workshop/part-i/01-installing-kratix.md

 The State Store document contains the configuration needed to access the actual backing storage.

-In the example above, you created a new `BucketStateStore`, since a MinIO bucket has been provisioned for storage, but you could use any other S3-compatible storage like Amazon S3 and Google Cloud Storage.
+In the example above, you created a new `BucketStateStore` as a MinIO bucket has been provisioned for storage, but you could use any other S3-compatible storage like Amazon S3 and Google Cloud Storage.